As an Amazon Associate, we earn from qualifying purchases.

 Build Quality and Design

 My real gripe is the housing wrench.
-It's a thin blue plastic strap that flexes when you put real torque on it.
+It's a thin blue plastic strap that flexes when you put real torque .
 I cracked one during my first filter change at month three. iSpring will send a replacement if you email them (I tested this; took 9 days), but do yourself a favor and order a metal Big Blue wrench separately.

 Installation Notes